*This post may contain affiliate links. Please see my affiliate disclosure for more information.

 Oof, how do you pick one.?
-If you follow my Instagram I’ve posted several times about Milk and Honey.
+Well if I have to it would be Milk and Honey.
 It’s a stunning collection that soaks into your soul and sticks there, lingering until you have to pick it up and read it again.

 8. My favorite critical Binge Watch

 I just finished Ozark and whoa was it jam-packed and intense.
 But what makes this show a cut above, a critical binge, something that gets the old gears ticking, rather than a mindless watch is the character development, the dialogue and the way everyone’s lives intertwine.
 I don’t usually go for gritty, drug shows ala Breaking Bad style, but this show is definitely focused on people, on character, and not on the grit or gruesome.